Fill out health insurance forms

 Self-Employed Health Insurance Deduction

-A tax deduction that allows business owners and certain shareholders to subtract health insurance premiums from their adjusted gross income on their tax return.
+A tax deduction that allows self-employed individuals to subtract the cost of health insurance premiums from their gross income on their federal tax return.